-, which is the largest Gaeltacht town in the Country, and totally dependant on tourism, was officially abolished and must henceforth be officially referred to, and signposted solely as “An Daingean.”
+The effect of the Order was; without any consultation with the local community, Dingle, the capital town of West Kerry, and largest Gaeltacht town in the Country, was overnight abolished and henceforth would be officially referred to, and signposted solely as “An Daingean.”

-The Official Languages Act, and The Placenames Order gave the Minister extra powers which allowed him to bypass the natural democratic protections that have been put in place over the years by local Government Acts.
-These being that a town name cannot be changed unless more than 50% of the county council agree to the change, public notices are published, submissions received, and a plebiscite of the local community affected is held.
-The name can only then be changed if over 50% of the people of that area vote for the name change.
-Under the current Local Government legislation, this must then be presented to Government and they decide if the town can change its name.
+The Official Languages Act, and The Placenames Order gave the Minister for the Gaeltacht extra powers, which allowed him to bypass the natural democratic protections that had been in place under Local Government Acts.
+Under the Local Government rules, a town’s name cannot be changed unless a majority of the Local Authority representatives agree to the change, public notices are published, submissions received, and a plebiscite (vote by secret ballot) of the local community affected is held.
+The Local Authority presents the successful plebiscite result to The Department of the Environment and the final decision on a name change rests with Government.

 Dingle was not allowed the democratic protections of Local Government Acts.

 On the 28th November 2005 a public meeting was called in support of Dingle Daingean Uí Chúis.
 Senator Joe O’Toole, guest speaker, spoke to a packed hall about the democratic deficit in Minister O Cuiv’s Placenames Order.
 He stated, “If someone tried to change the name of a townland or a village in County Dublin there would be outright war.
 The people of the Gaeltacht are the only people in this country who are being deprived of that democratic right.
 This is how the political establishment deals with small groups of people and they’ve been doing it for hundreds of years.
 They make them feel on the wrong side of the argument.
 They do everything, except address the issues.
 This issue is not about language but about people’s rights and I want people to be angry and passionate about that.”